-The Electrical Engineering Department was established in 2004 and is one of the largest departments of WEC.
-The department offers B.Sc. and MS degrees in Electrical Engineering.
+Established in 2004, the Department of Electrical Engineering is one of the largest department of WEC.
 Annually 80 students are enrolled in the undergraduate program.
-The department conducts its programs with a mission to augment the Electrical engineering education by imparting basic understanding of Electrical engineering fundamentals based on a foundation of physical sciences, mathematics, computing, and technology.
-The programs are designed to groom students for required technical as well as managerial skills for their practical life and to enable them to smoothly pursue higher studies.
+The Department offers BSc, MS and PhD degrees in Electrical Engineering which are well planned and devised according to recommendations and guidelines of the Higher Education Commission (HEC) and the Pakistan Engineering Council (PEC).
+Our programs are crafted to groom students for required technical as well as managerial skills for practical life and to enable them to smoothly pursue higher studies.

 |DEPARTMENT CODE: EE|

 |BSc Electrical Engineering||4 Years

 |FSc Pre-Engineering with at least 60% marks or DAE with 1st Division in relevant technology.
 Merit determined on the basis of 50% FSc marks & 50% UW Entry Test marks.
 UET Entry Test result is acceptable and such candidates will be exempted from UW Entry Test.|